-Gartner defines sales performance management (SPM) as “a suite of operational and analytical functions that automate and unite back-office operational sales processes.”
-By bringing information together, and through the automation of processes which may traditionally be time-consuming, SPM solutions make it easier for sales teams to gain clarity over the entire sales process and focus on selling, while giving managers full visibility of how sales teams are performing across all business entities.
+Gartner defines SPM as “a suite of operational and analytical functions that automate and unite back-office operational sales processes.”
+By bringing information together and automating time-consuming processes, SPM solutions make it easier for sales teams to gain clarity over the entire sales process.
+They can focus more on selling with managers gaining complete visibility of how sales teams perform across all business entities.

-In an ideal world, all relevant customer data needs to be brought together for sales performance management to be at its most effective, which can be achieved using a unified analysis, simulation, and planning solution.
+In an ideal world, all relevant customer data must be brought together for SPM to be at its most effective, achieved with a unified analysis, simulation, and planning solution.

-To explore the benefits of sales performance management, let’s look at the example of leading electronics company Ricoh.
-The company’s European arm has utilized the Board decision-making platform as a unified solution to consolidate customer data from its 25 operating entities, including 4.6 million customer records, 5 million sales activities, 750,000 open sales opportunities, and over 9 million service activities.
+To explore the benefits of SPM, let’s look at the example of electronics giant Ricoh.
+The company’s European arm has utilized the Board Decision-Making Platform as a unified solution to consolidate customer data from its 25 operating entities, including 4.6 million customer records, 5 million sales activities, 750,000 open sales opportunities, and over 9 million service activities.

-Due to past acquisitions, the Ricoh Europe previously had several approaches to the sales process in different countries and the above data was held in multiple systems and locations, making it difficult to get the full picture to drive sales performance.
+Due to past acquisitions, Ricoh Europe previously had several approaches to the sales process in different countries, and the above data was held in multiple systems and locations, making it difficult to get the complete picture to drive sales performance.

-Now, through the use of Board as a centralized sales performance management solution, the business has:
+Now, through the use of Board as a standardized SPM solution, the business has:

-These factors combine to deliver a transformation of the entire sales process, bringing together front and back office data in a way that is useful for driving sales performance.
-You can read the full Ricoh sales performance management case study here.
+These factors combine to transform the entire sales process, bringing together front and back-office data to drive sales performance.

 The benefits don’t stop there.
 Sales performance management solutions also make it possible to manage the allocation of sales goals across different territories, channels, sales reps, and product lines in a top-down or bottom-up approach.
-The link between all data sources enable this allocation to be carried out while taking into account both historical performance and predicted forecasts, providing full visibility at every stage.
+The link between all data sources enables this allocation to be carried out while considering both historical performances and predicted forecasts, providing complete visibility at every stage.

 Every organization has access to a wealth of information on its customer and prospect accounts, but it is often difficult to access without considerable manual effort.
-Through the implementation of a sales performance management approach, leadership teams can empower both themselves and their sales teams to access information instantly, driving transparency across customer accounts at every stage of the sales pipeline and beyond, and improving the efficiency of sales forecasting and reporting activities business-wide.
+By implementing an SPM approach, leadership teams can empower themselves and their sales teams to access information instantly.
+This, in turn, drives transparency across customer accounts at every stage of the sales pipeline and improves the efficiency of sales forecasting and reporting activities business-wide.